franklindyer/cs357-ta-materials/scheme/grading/new_grading/scripts/scheme_grader/README.md

 |- submission.rkt
 |  ...
 ```
-execute the command `./grader testcases.rkt submission.rkt` to check the test cases in `testcases.rkt` with submission file `submission.rkt`.
+execute the command `./grader testcases.rkt submission.rkt grader` to check the test cases in `testcases.rkt` with submission file `submission.rkt`.
 A feedback file will be created in the current-directory directory with name `feedback-<testcases.rkt>`.

 If the submission file `submission.rkt`has syntax errors, a copy will be placed in a new directory `subs_with_syntax_errors`.